 Networking Events.
 Put yourself out there.
 Does anyone need any help with a laborious task or need an assistant for an upcoming project?
 In case no one has an immediate need, be sure to have your business cards with you.

 Or pick a topic, and use the event to conduct research about a specific problem (mixed in with regular conversation, of course).
 Choose a product or situation that is relevant to a lot of people (e.g., calendar apps, travel booking websites, food delivery services).
 Find out their top pain points and how they’ve attempted to solve these problems in the past.
 Use your findings to design a solution—either fixing an existing company’s product or to create your own product.

 DIY.
 Pick a product or recent experience that you’re passionate about, and figure out a problem you want to tackle… then solve it!
-Think creatively about how you can gather data to validate the problem and/or your proposed solutions.
+Think creatively about how you can gather data to evaluate the problem and/or your proposed solutions.

 Competitive Analysis.
 Pick an industry, and then conduct a competitive analysis.
 Read annual reports and listen to investor calls for additional insights about what the company is focused on.
 Organize your findings into themes or a matrix.
 Design a concept based on your findings.

 Context Map.
 Pick an industry, and then look for case studies, trend reports, and other publicly available data to identify themes about where the industry is headed.
 Design a concept based on your findings.